 Congratulations, Minnesota Mousetrap winners!

-Both submissions were forwarded to the National LTAP Mousetrap Competition—and Polk County received third place!
-Sanders, who was attending the 2017 LTAP/TTAP National Conference in July on other business, accepted the award on behalf of his agency.
-The national contest is sponsored by the Federal Highway Administration’s Local Technical Assistance Program and Tribal Technical Assistance Program.
+Both submissions were forwarded to the National LTAP Mousetrap Competition, where they competed with other projects from across the country.
+The national contest is sponsored by the Federal Highway Administration's Local Technical Assistance Program and Tribal Technical Assistance Program.

 Problem: Winter roads, especially late in the season, can be especially rough, causing more stress on snowplow lift chains and plow lift parts as the heavy plow assembly bounces more.
 Broken plow lift chains are a common result and can take maintenance vehicles and personnel out of service for hours.

 Solution: Maintenance personnel with the Otter Tail County Highway Department created the Otter Plow Cushion with spare parts during downtime on a cold winter day.
 The device absorbs the shock of rough roads on the plow assembly and lift chains, improving ride quality and reducing the failure of the plow lift chains and parts.
 Once their stock of used parts was depleted, the department maintenance staff found they could purchase the needed parts new for about $431 per plow.

 “We have a talented crew on staff that teamed up to find a solution to this problem.
 Otter Tail County Highway Department has become a leader in transportation innovation and safety,” remarked Rick Hoium, Otter Tail County highway maintenance supervisor.
 “We are proud to have earned this award.”

 Second Place: City of Rochester Public Works Department